NETponents/DynaPage/README.md

 2. Copy the files to your server directory.
 3. Visit http://your.url.com/first
 4. Follow the instructions to set up your website.

+# What if I run into problems?
+Take a look at our [wiki](https://github.com/NETponents/DynaPage/wiki).
+First see if your problem is under the *Known Issues* tab.
+If not, look at the *Troubleshooting* page.
+If you still have problems, file an issue [on our GitHub page](https://github.com/NETponents/DynaPage/issues) and our developer(s) will get to work right away!
+Please do not email or message us about bugs.
+Unless it is offically documented on the issues page, we cannot recognize it as a valid issue.